trentbuck/games/cdda-notes.rst

 • **FAVOURITE** your great gear, and turn on autonotes, so if you accidentally drop it, you can fucking find it again.

+:Clothing and Armor:

+   • nomad_bodymesh_ or zentai_
+   • RM13_ which is 100% 12-16 defense, and *even with the power off*, is only ~10encum...
+   • survivor_duffel_ because fuck it.
+   • survivor_harness_ because can't *quite* fit 25rd RM11B into nomad_harness_ 3L/4kg/30-130cm holster
+   • survivor_belt_ for knife and tools

+:Bionics:

+   • https://nornagon.github.io/cdda-guide/#/item/bio_ups to recharge the RM13
+   • https://nornagon.github.io/cdda-guide/#/item/bio_metabolics to recharge from food
+   * https://nornagon.github.io/cdda-guide/#/item/bio_power_storage_mkII (or 2) to store it
+   • bio_scalpel_, bio_lockpick_, https://nornagon.github.io/cdda-guide/#/item/bio_cable

 :Melee: RM42_ w/ Eskrima_ or `Krav Maga`_.

    Always want a knife regardless, for cutting_ and butchering_.